akshitagupta15june/Face-X/Snapchat_Filters/Bunny_Nose/Readme.md

 ## 3.How does Snapchat recognize a face?
 <img src="https://github.com/Vi1234sh12/Face-X/blob/master/Snapchat_Filters/Bunny_Nose/Images/Bunny.png" width="480px" align="right"/>

-- his large matrix of numbers are codes, and each combination of the number represents a different color.
+- his large `matrix` of numbers are codes, and each combination of the number represents a different color.
 - The face detection algorithm goes through this code and looks for color patterns that would represent a face.
 - Different parts of the face give away various details.
 For example, the bridge of the nose is lighter than its surroundings.
 The eye socket is darker than the forehead, and - - the center of the forehead is lighter than its sides.
 - This could take a lot of time, but Snapchat created a statistical model of a face by manually pointing out different borders of the facial features.
 When you click your face on the screen, these already predefined points align themselves and look for areas of contrast to know precisely where your lips, jawline, eyes, eyebrows, etc. are.
-This statistical model looks something like this.
+This `statistical model` looks something like this.
 <img src="https://github.com/Vi1234sh12/Face-X/blob/master/Snapchat_Filters/Bunny_Nose/Images/face-landmark.png" height="400px" align="right"/>
 Once these points are located, the face is modified in any way that seems suitable.

 ## 4.How to setup on Local Environment

 ### Step 1: Find Faces in a Picture
 Now that we know the basics of how computer vision works, we can begin to build our filter.
 First, let’s find faces and eyes in a static picture.
 Begin by installing on your computer and then importing OpenCV (an open-source python package for image processing) into a py file.
 All image structures in OpenCV are can be converted to and from NumPy arrays so it may be useful to import NumPy as well.
 Once you’ve installed OpenCV, you should have access to .xml files that contain facial recognition and other image processing algorithms.
 For this tutorial, we’ll use an algorithm called the Haar Cascade for faces and eyes.
-If you are having trouble finding the directory where these .xml files are, I suggest a quick file search for “haarcascade”.
+If you are having trouble finding the directory where these .xml files are, I suggest a quick file search for` “haarcascade”`.
 Once you have found the path to the directory where your Haar Cascades are stored, call CascadeClassifier and pass the path through it:

 ```
 import cv2